thewoolleyman/git-revisionist-historian/README.md

 ## Usage

-1. Make changes to the `branchToRevise`, with a rebase interactive 'edit', and force-push.
+1. Make revisions to the `branchToRevise` and push
+    1. `git checkout <branchToRevise>`
+    1. `git pull`
+    1. `git rebase -i --root` (see git rebase manpage for details, the following steps are a summary)
+    1. Change "pick" to "edit" for the commits you wish to revise
+    1. Rebase will stop on those commits, make the revisions, then `git add/delete` and `git commit`
+    1. `git rebase --continue` until complete, resolving any conflicts and performing remaining edits
+    1. Run any necessary tests, etc to verify revisions.
+    1. `git push --force-with-lease` the rebased `branchToRevise`
+1. Run git-revisionist-historian to update the tags/branches specified in the config file
-1. `git rh --config path/to/grh-config.json [options...]` - begin revision process.
+    1. `git rh [--config path/to/grh-config.json] [other options...]`

 ## Config File